marketingadvisorai/Campaign-AI-BackEnd/README.md

 These variables are consumed by `src/utils/api.ts`, which centralizes all calls to the new backend and automatically injects stored JWTs.

+## Session bootstrapping

+The frontend restores sessions by calling `GET /auth/me`, expecting a payload shaped like `{ "user": { ... } }`.
+The Supabase functions expose this endpoint to hydrate the dashboard when a stored token is present:

+- `/auth/me` within the `make-server` function
+- `/make-server-5efafb23/auth/me` within the `server` function (matching the existing route prefix)

 ## Running the code

 Run `npm i` to install the dependencies.